Vinicius203/Vinicius203/README.md

 ### Hello!
-I'm Vinicius, a first year Computer Science student.
+I'm Vinicius, a 21yo aspiring to be a Full Stack Developer.

 - I'm working hard to be a Full Stack Developer 📚

 - Studying Python, JavaScript, HTML and CSS ☕

-- Técnico em Informática pelo IFSULDEMINAS 🎓
+- IT Technical Degree by IFSULDEMINAS 🎓

-- Graduando em Ciência da Computação pela PUC Minas 💕
+- Computer Science Student at PUC Minas 💕

 ## Github Stats